Timbers clinch playoff berth with 5-2 win over Galaxy - WHIZ News

 Cristian Pavon scored twice for the Galaxy (5-11-3), who have lost eight of their past nine games and are sitting in last place in the Western Conference.

-The Timbers were coming off a 1-1 draw with Cascadia Cup rival Seattle last week, conceding a goal in stoppage time for the second straight match.
+The Timbers, who won the MLS is Back tournament over the summer in Florida, were coming off a 1-1 draw with Cascadia Cup rival Seattle last week, conceding a goal in stoppage time for the second straight match.

+“We always feel that we can work more and be better.
+I think that is the reason why this group has done so well, and we have to continue to move forward,” Portland coach Giovanni Savarese said.
+“We had a great performance today.
+And now we have to make sure that we prepare for the next one and try to replicate, get in the game, and try to get another three points.”

 The Galaxy closed the gap to 3-1 with Pavon’s first goal less than a minute into the second half.